john-science/python_for_scientists/classes/01_control_statements/lecture_01.5.md

 This is called an `infinte loop`, because it would never terminate on its own.
 This is, obviously, not a good thing.

+(Also, notice how we have to put an extra line at the end of this for the interpretter to know the loop is done.)

 ### if statements

 ![spam and eggs](http://upload.wikimedia.org/wikipedia/commons/a/a7/SPAM_and_Eggs.jpg)